How young people in Germany live

 1. How many young people are there living in Germany?

 Just over 8.3 million people in Germany are aged between 15 and 24 – 10 percent of the population.
 This figure is lower than at any time since the first census in 1950.
-By contrast, the total population has reached a new high of 83.2 million people (2021).
+Germany’s total population, on the other hand, has reached a new high of 83.4 million people (2026).

 2. Are many young people unemployed in Germany?